Windows 8 RT

 Stability Notes

-• Generally stable due to locked‑down environment
+• Generally stable due to locked‑down design

 • Performance improved with Windows RT 8.1